kartik-v/bootstrap-fileinput/README.md

 - `{title}`: the content of the entire text file that will be displayed as a span title element.

+#### elErrorContainer
+_string_ the identifier for the container element displaying the error (e.g. `'#id'`).
+If not set, will default to the container with CSS class `kv-fileinput-error` inside the preview container (identified by `elPreviewContainer`).
+The `msgErrorClass` will be automatically appended to this container before displaying the error.

 #### elCaptionContainer
 _string_ the identifier for the container element containing the caption (e.g. `'#id'`).
 If not set, will default to the container with CSS class `file-caption` inside the main plugin container.